liyao001/BioQueue/deploy/status_code.md

-## CPBQueue Status Code
+## BioQueue Status Code

-This file describes status code used in CPBQueue.
+This file describes status code used in BioQueue.

 | status code| code description                    |
 |:----------:|:-----------------------------------:|